Between ethics and the law, who can regulate artificial intelligence systems?

 Yves Meneceur, 2021, Provided by the author

 This groundbreaking legislation is based on therisk level ofAI systems, using a tiered approach similar to that for nuclear risks: unacceptable, high risk, low risk, and minimal risk.
 Each risk level is associated with prohibitions, obligations, or requirements, which arespecified in the annexesand are still being negotiated between theParliamentand theCommission.
-Compliance and sanctions will be monitored by the competent national authorities and the European Committee on Artificial Intelligence.
+Compliance and enforcement will be monitored by the relevant national authorities and the European Committee on Artificial Intelligence.

 Bernard Fallery, Professor Emeritus of Information Systems, University of Montpellier